NordicPlayground/nrf-knx-iot/docs/knxiot_release_notes.rst

 Added:

-* Support for nRF5340 DK platforms
+* Support for nRF5340 DK.
-* Support for Thingy:53 platform
+* Support for Thingy:53.

 [v0.1.0] - 04/11/2023
 ---------------------